 The way the Paris Metro is set up is that there are smaller stations and these usually always have stairs.
 Sometimes there is an escalator to get out and exit onto the street but often not.
 At the larger stations, there may be an elevator to the street level, but this isn’t where the problem lies.
 The problem lies in trying to transit between trains!
 If you want to go from the M8 to the M6 but you have to walk a good distance, you will come across various amounts of stairs all throughout the inside of the connecting and larger Paris Metro stations.
 These may only be 5-10 stairs at a time, but even one step is a huge challenge to those who need easy accessibility.

 This is not meant to scare you away from using the Paris Metro, but to prepare you so that you don’t go in blind.
 CLICK HERE for a map of the more accessible metro stations in Paris.
-If you are traveling with reduced mobility, find stairs difficult, or are simply traveling with a baby stroller or any other reason, you will want to check into this to be sure you won’t arrive at a station that is inaccessible to you.
+If you are traveling with reduced mobility, find stairs difficult, or are simply traveling with a baby stroller when visiting Paris with kids or any other reason, you will want to check into this to be sure you won’t arrive at a station that is inaccessible to you.
 Again, keep in mind that stairs are not only from the station out to the street, but often inside the station as you walk between the metro trains themselves!

 Mistake #2: Bringing Too Much Luggage On The Paris Metro